wagiminator/ATtiny13-TinyRemote/README.md

 # TinyRemote - IR Remote Control based on ATtiny13a
 TinyRemote is an IR remote control based on an ATtiny13A powered by a CR2032 or LIR2032 coin cell battery.
 The code is a full implementation of the NEC protocol using only 370 bytes (36%) of program memory.
+The code utilizes the sleep mode power down function.
+The device will work several months on a CR2032 battery.

 Project Video: https://youtu.be/ad3eyNCov9c